gongcastro/translation-elicitation/docs/01_participants.md

-We collected data from NA to NA.
-We tested 104 participants.
-36 were English natives tested in Spanish, 37 were English natives tested in Catalan, and 32 were Spanish natives tested in Catalan.
-NA failed to meet all the inclusion criteria and were excluded from further analyses.
+We collected data from June 04th 2020 to June 28th 2020.
+We tested 104
-The final sample comprised data from NA participants, 28 in the ENG-SPA group, NA in the ENG-CAT group, and 29 in the SPA-CAT group.
+participants.
+36 were English natives tested in Spanish, 36 were English natives tested in Catalan, and 33 were Spanish natives tested in Catalan.
+14 failed to meet all the inclusion criteria and were excluded from further analyses.
+The final sample comprised data from 14 participants, 28 in the ENG-SPA group, 33 in the ENG-CAT group, and 30 in the SPA-CAT group.

 Participants were included if[1]: